-It’s a weird combination, math and writing, but with a degree in math education, Laura’s authoring has focused on the Queen of Sciences.
-She has published three math books, all for grownups, not kids.
+It’s a weird combination, math and writing, but with a degree in math education, Laura has published three math books, all for grownups, not kids.

 Math for Grownups (Adams Media, 2011) started it all.
 A sometimes funny, always accessible book about the math grownups need to be, well, grown up, each chapter focuses on a particular area of life when math is helpful.
 From gardening to vacationing to shopping, the problems are crafted in a narrative that keeps readers interested and even learning.